 The Organization has an unfunded post-retirement plan for the Organization's founder and former President/CEO, Dr. Max Lange (the Founder).
 The Founder retired effective October 31, 2018.
-Benefits of \$3,248 per month are to be paid to the Founder or his spouse for the duration of their lives, to be continued through the life of whomever lives the longest.
+Monthly benefits of \$3,248 are to be paid to the Founder for the duration of his life.
 The Organization accrues the projected future costs of providing post-retirement benefits during the year that employees render the services necessary to be eligible for such benefits.
-The accrued deferred compensation from this arrangement totaled \$189,705 and \$151,000 as of December 31, 2023 and 2022, respectively.
-The discount rate used in determining the accrued deferred compensation was 2.77% and 0.217% at December 31, 2023 and 2022, respectively.
-Benefits totaling \$38,982 were paid by the Organization during both the years ended December 31, 2023 and 2022.
+The accrued deferred compensation from this arrangement totaled \$112,776 and \$189,705 as of December 31, 2024 and 2023, respectively.
+The discount rate used in determining the accrued deferred compensation was 4.42% and 2.77% at December 31, 2024 and 2023, respectively.
+Benefits totaling \$38,982 were paid by the Organization during both the years ended December 31, 2024 and 2023.